* Suitors include both domestic and foreign suitors -source

 SYDNEY Aug 22 (Reuters) - Murray Goulburn Co-operative, Australia's largest milk processor, said on Tuesday it was considering approaches from a broad array of suitors who were interested in acquiring the cooperative as a whole or some of its assets.

 The interest comes as Murray Goulburn, reeling from an ill-fated Asian expansion, reported its first annual loss since its 2015 listing.

 The ad hoc nature of the approaches meant it was too early to discuss potential deals, Chief Executive Ari Mervis said on a call with analysts.
 The firm has told its advisor, Deutsche Bank, to seek more detailed proposals.

 "We have asked Deutsche Bank to look at our holistic structure, everything is up for consideration," he said.

-Murray Goulburn's cooperative structure makes a full takeover difficult as 90 percent of its farmer owners would need to agree to a deal.
-But the company's 10 processing plants and its dairy brands are likely to draw plenty of interest, analysts said.
+Murray Goulburn's cooperative structure makes a full takeover difficult as its farmer owners are expected to be resistant to losing control of the company, analysts said.
+But they added that the company's 10 processing plants would draw plenty of interest.

 "Then you have international companies, who would be looking at these assets as an entry point."

 A spokeswoman for Fonterra said the company was always looking at opportunities but does not comment on M&A discussions.
-A representative for Saputo Inc did not immediately respond a request for comment.
+Representatives for Saputo Inc and Bega Cheese Ltd did not immediately respond to requests for comment.

-Units in Murray Goulburn's listed entity, MG Unit Trust , ended 3.2 percent higher on the news of the approaches.
+Shares in its listed trading entity, MG Unit Trust, was 3.6 percent higher in afternoon trade on the news of the approaches.